AlexStrNik/OpenLava/Docs/tools.md

 The script:

 1. Parses the `manifest.json`
-2. Loads AVIF images as `.png`
+   ~~2.
+Reconstructs each animation frame from key/diff logic~~
-3. Reconstructs each animation frame from key/diff logic
+2. Uses `lava-serpent` to unpack frames
-4. Uses `ffmpeg` to encode a transparent WebM file
+3. Uses `ffmpeg` to encode a transparent WebM file

 ## 🎨 Output Format